technusm1/ask-flow/tasks.md

 - ✅ Display a ranking option for ranking search results by newest, oldest, stackoverflow scores, or LLM ranking (ask LLM for confidence scores out of 100).
 - ✅ Update GitHub repo readme.
 - ✅ Code cleanup
+- ✅ Dockerized deployment

+# Future tasks
 - [ ] Respect user's local timezone
 - [ ] Draw a nice architecture diagram (convert handwritten notes into a properly structured diagram)
 - [ ] Rate limiter for calling stackoverflow API + LLM API, have configurable rate limits.
 Use hammer (https://github.com/ExHammer/hammer) as a rate limiter rather than re-inventing the wheel
 - [ ] Add documentation (using ExDoc)
 - [ ] Structured JSON logging
 - [ ] Code linter and security checker: credo + sobelow
-- [ ] Dockerized ollama deployment for LLM
 - [ ] Setup CI
 - [ ] Use LLM to generate good search questions + tags for search term